What Is the Passive Restraint Discount?

 American Family

 The American Family auto safety equipment discount applies to policyholders if their vehicle has factory-installed airbags.
 You’ll save as much as 30% on the MedPay or PIP portion of your car insurance premium if you qualify.
-Try contacting your AmFam agent to learn more.
+Try contacting an agent to learn more.

 State Farm

-You can get a discount for passive restraints from State Farm if your vehicle’s model year is 1993 or newer and includes airbags.
+The State Farm passive restraint discount will be applied to your policy if your vehicle’s model year is 1993 or newer and airbags are present.
 You also qualify if your car has another federally approved safety system, such as an automatic seat belt.
 State Farm takes up to 40% off medical-related auto insurance coverages.

 GEICO

-GEICO provides savings to policyholders who have factory-installed airbags.
-Qualifying for the airbag discount could reduce the PIP or MedPay section of your insurance policy by 23%.
+The GEICO airbag discount provides savings to policyholders with vehicles that have factory-installed supplemental restraint systems (SRS).
+Qualifying for this reward could reduce the PIP or MedPay section of your auto insurance policy by 23%.

 Farmers

-Farmers offers savings for vehicles with airbags or automatic seat belts.
-Keep in mind that they don’t offer it in every state.
-It may be a good idea to talk to your Farmers agent to check availability.
+The Farmers passive restraint discount offers savings to policyholders with vehicles that have airbags or automatic seat belts.
+Keep in mind that this insurer doesn’t offer this reward in every state.
+It may be a good idea to talk to an agent to check availability.

 Nationwide

-Nationwide is another major insurer offering a discount for passive restraints.
-Unlike other companies, however, Nationwide only recognizes full front-seat airbags as qualifying equipment.
+To qualify for the Nationwide passive restraint discount your car must have full front-seat airbags.
 Qualifying drivers could save up to 20%.
 Contact your agent to learn more.

 Amica